|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 Numbers of arms per symbol?
 Nope.

-Number of lines used to draw the symbols?
+Number of complete lines used to draw the symbols?
 Nope.

-And third, the enemies themselves.
+The enemies themselves can be a pain to deal with.
 I know this is weird considering the monsters are a major part of the game, but that is what adds to a frustration factor here.

 The monsters are undoubtedly hideous creations.
 And the new enemy models to accommodate the game are well done.
 But I find that the AI is quite sensitive to your movements.
 Even when you’re crouching down in darkness and taking a peek at the enemy, the enemy spots you almost immediately and is out for your blood.
+At times, it’s like they can suddenly see through walls just to find you.
 This makes staying hidden much more difficult and makes it harder to concentrate in finding a way out.

 This also makes it more difficult in sneaking past the enemies, because they patrol areas rather quickly and easily react to movement and sounds around them.
 For example, the Hunter in some sections of the game.